 - Upon the first encounter, they ignored my email once I told them my rates.
 Normal practice in our industry but still not cool.

 - Third encounter: another representative emailed me whilst I was expecting the parcel.
-She told me she had read through my email chain with the other girl and said she didn’t want to send me all five items and that I should start with two as per their policy.
-She also wrote in the most unprofessional way ever, like in random capital letters and I can tell you that whether you work for the most illiterate sorority in the world or you’re not even a native English speaker, you shouldn’t do that.
-Especially when you’re telling someone that you’ve breached their privacy, made your colleague look like she wasn’t doing her job properly and then backed out of a done deal.
+She told me she had read through my email chain with the other girl and said she didn’t want to send me five items and that I should start with two as per their policy.
+She also wrote in the most unprofessional way ever, like in random capital letters and I can tell you that whether you work for the most illiterate sorority in the world or you’re not a native English speaker, you shouldn’t do that.
+Especially when you’re telling someone that you’ve breached their privacy, made your colleague look like she wasn’t doing her job properly.
+And then backed out of a done deal.

 - Fourth encounter: their PR contacted me to work with them, obviously I was like, no.